A-Slimani/ufc-data-project/README.md

     - The stances are `Switch, Orthodox, Open Stance, Southpaw, Sideways, EmptyString???`
 - Script used to convert the column into an enum
 - After converting the stance to enums the table is now

+## Issues and resolutions
+- Issue with not having a tmp folder when running scrapy with airflow??